Roman Polanski is getting more support from the movie industry in his battle to avoid extradition to face sentencing in a sex case in Los Angeles.

 Several noted directors have signed a petition in support of Polanski at the Cannes Film Festival.

-Thus do Jean-Luc Godard, Mathieu Amalric and Bernard Tavernier join the rank of that “grand assembly of filmmakers, actors and producers” who last September signed a petition urging the release of Roman Polanski from the Swiss authorities who had arrested him.
-(Here is Harvey Weinstein’s repellent defense of Polanski.
-If you’re looking to not just dip but swim in scum, see Round Up of Polanski’s Hollywood Supporters.)
+Thus do Jean-Luc Godard, Mathieu Amalric and Bernard Tavernier join the ranks of that “grand assembly of filmmakers, actors and producers” who last September signed a petition urging the release of Roman Polanski from the Swiss authorities who had arrested him.
+(For the full scum immersion experience, read Harvey Weinstein’s repellent defense of Polanski.)

 Those conscience-challenged Hollywooders who have rushed to the defense of the pedophile Polanski declare that the gnomish old pervert should remain unpunished for having drugged and raped a child because:

 5. He is repentant

 6. The woman who as a child was drugged and raped by him has said that she supports letting him live free and dropping the matter altogether.

 Here is what is so wrong with each of those defenses that it’s no surprise they’re championed by people who spend all of their time creating illusions and slavering over their own press releases:

 1. Polanski had a tragic past.
 Charles Manson had a tragic past.
 Lots of prisoners (not to mention lots of people who didn’t become reprehensible criminals) had a tragic past.
 Should we release from prison Charles Manson and all the other inmates who had a tragic past?

 2. He is artistically gifted.
 Right.
 So only the artistically untalented should serve time for their crimes.
 Good lord.
 How obtuse do you have to be not to realize that being artistically gifted is not a virtue.

 3. He’s popular.
 So was Hitler.
 So was Ted Bundy.
 I know this is difficult for people in show business to understand, but being popular is also not a virtue.